 MIP is allowed up to 64x64 regardless of the maximum transform size

-The number of MIP modes is 32 for sizeId=0, 16 for sizeId=1 and 12 for sizeId=2, and all MIP-modes to be transposed
+The number of MIP modes is 32 for sizeId=0, 16 for sizeId=1 and 12 for sizeId=2

-Use a separate context for the first bin of tu_mts_idx if the corresponding coding unit is using MIP

 Inter prediction

 For each inter-predicted CU, motion parameters consisting of motion vectors, reference picture indices and reference picture list usage index, and additional information needed for the new coding feature of VVC to be used for inter-predicted sample generation.
 The motion parameter can be signalled in an explicit or implicit manner.
 When a CU is coded with skip mode, the CU is associated with one PU and has no significant residual coefficients, no coded motion vector delta or reference picture index.
 A merge mode is specified whereby the motion parameters for the current CU are obtained from neighbouring CUs, including spatial and temporal candidates, and additional schedules introduced in VVC.
 The merge mode can be applied to any inter-predicted CU, not only for skip mode.
 The alternative to merge mode is the explicit transmission of motion parameters, where motion vector, corresponding reference picture index for each reference picture list and reference picture list usage flag and other needed information are signalled explicitly per each CU.